enodynowski/enodynowski/README.md

 <br />

 Hi!
-I'm Eno Dynowski, an graduating cybersecurity student and research assistant at Loyola Chicago.
+I'm Eno Dynowski, a graduating cybersecurity student and research assistant at Loyola Chicago.
 I love to do CTF's, blue team challenges, and malware analysis. ❤️

 **What I've been up to:**